Promote independence, resilience and can-do kids in your community.

 The Let Grow Parent Kickoff

-Available as in-person, or a virtual event, we’ll help you look at why our culture looks at kids as fragile.
-Plus learn why this holds students back from being independent, resilient, and confident.
-Finally, we’ll show you how Let Grow school programs can help.
+Available as in-person, or a virtual event, we’ll help you look at why our culture considers kids fragile.
+Learn how this holds students back from becoming more independent, resilient, and ready to take some simple risks (like raising their hand!).
+Finally, we’ll show you how Let Grow’s school programs can help get kids soar by teaching them that failure IS an option.
+Nobody’s perfect, but everyone can do more — and love doing it!

 Free-Range Kids by Lenore Skenazy

-Free-Range Kids: How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry) is a thought-provoking and funny parenting book that looks at the courage it takes for parents to let kids try things on their own, which isn’t always easy!
-Participants will get into great discussions, along with author Lenore, who is co-founder of Let Grow.
+Free-Range Kids: How to Let Go and Let Grow is the bestseller that became a movement.
+This thought-provoking and funny parenting book looks at what it takes for parents and teachers to let kids try things on their own.
+It isn’t always easy, but it IS always a game-changer!
+Participants will get into great, deep, fun discussions, along with author Lenore, who went on to co-found Let Grow.

 Teaching educators how to handle differences of opinion is among the most important tasks we are currently facing in the classroom.
 I applaud Let Grow for having the courage to move in this direction.